pnocera/MemGOS/README.md

 ## 📄 License

-MemGOS is licensed under the Apache 2.0 License.
-See [LICENSE](LICENSE) for details.
+MemGOS is licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) for details.

 ## 🌟 Acknowledgments